devz3ro/Arc-Windows-10/README.md

 5. Deletes all temp files, restores original registry settings.
 6. Log file saved with timestamp of execution.

-   1.1 to 1.2 changes.
-Added checks for what's installed on the system already to speed up execution by skipping redundant downloading.
+   1.1 to 1.2 changes: Added checks for what's installed on the system already to speed up execution by skipping redundant downloading.
 Added Arc dependency installation.

 ------------------------------------------------------------------